blealf/figma_exercise_pt/README.md

-# Getting Started with Create React App
+# Figma to HTML CSS and JS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Built with React  (create-react-app)

+To run this project go to root folder and type in terminal ` yarn && yarn start `